Shared responsibility in the cloud

 For all cloud deployment types, you own your data and identities.
 You're responsible for protecting the security of your data and identities, on-premises resources, and the cloud components you control.
 Cloud components you control vary by service type.

 Regardless of the type of deployment, you always retain the following responsibilities:

 - Access management

 Cloud security advantages

 The cloud offers significant advantages for solving long standing information security challenges.
 In an on-premises environment, organizations likely have unmet responsibilities and limited resources available to invest in security, which creates an environment where attackers are able to exploit vulnerabilities at all layers.

 The following diagram shows a traditional approach where many security responsibilities are unmet due to limited resources.
-In the cloud-enabled approach, you are able to shift day to day security responsibilities to your cloud provider and reallocate your resources.
+In the cloud-enabled approach, you're able to shift day to day security responsibilities to your cloud provider and reallocate your resources.

-In the cloud-enabled approach, you are also able to leverage cloud-based security capabilities for more effectiveness and use cloud intelligence to improve your threat detection and response time.
+In the cloud-enabled approach, you're also able to apply cloud-based security capabilities for more effectiveness and use cloud intelligence to improve your threat detection and response time.
 By shifting responsibilities to the cloud provider, organizations can get more security coverage, which enables them to reallocate security resources and budget to other business priorities.